jpamata/jpamata.github.io/_posts/2017-1-6-Penultimate-Term-It-Is.md

 - college
 category: blog
 author: john
-description:
+description: Okay boys, I’ve now passed all my subjects and targets from my previous blog post, "Penultimate Term?"
+So here it is, the final run.
 ---

 # WE HAVE ACHIEVED LIFT OFF

-<p align="justify">Okay boys, I’ve now passed all my subjects and targets from my previous blog post, Penultimate Term?, so here it is, the final run. </p>
+<p align="justify">Okay boys, I’ve now passed all my subjects and targets from my previous blog post, "Penultimate Term?"
+So here it is, the final run. </p>
 <p align="justify">Five more subjects to go and I’m off to internship:</p>

 <img src="https://i.imgur.com/Y9B7VVg.png" align="center">